WellPoint cuts forecast as quarterly profit misses view

 Leerink Swann analyst Jason Gurda said the changes to enrollment and cost trend estimates "appear fairly modest and suggest to us that WellPoint's full-year guidance may not have been particularly conservative to begin with."

-WellPoint expects about 15 cents per share in costs this year related to financing the Amerigroup deal, which is a major bet on the expansion of private industry's role in the Medicaid U.S. government health plan for poor Americans.
+The new profit forecast includes about 15 cents per share in costs related to financing the Amerigroup deal, which is a major bet on the expansion of private industry's role in the Medicaid U.S. government health plan for poor Americans.

 It comes on the heels of the U.S. Supreme Court's decision to uphold President Barack Obama's healthcare law, which is set to expand Medicaid eligibility by about 16 million people largely by raising income limits for the program.

-Through Tuesday, WellPoint shares had fallen about 7 percent this year, underperforming a 1-percent decline for the Standard & Poor's Managed Health Care index of large insurers .GSPHMO.
+WellPoint shares were off 12.1 percent at $54.00 at midmorning on Thursday on the New York Stock Exchange.
+Through Tuesday, WellPoint shares had fallen about 7 percent this year, underperforming a 1 percent decline for the Standard & Poor's Managed Health Care index of large insurers .GSPHMO.

+(Reporting by Lewis Krauskopf in New York; Editing by Lisa Von Ahn, Gerald E. McCormick, Maureen Bavdek and Matthew Lewis)